· df · 3 min read

-Scaling the Great Workflow System: n8n on Kubernetes
+Scaling the Great Workflow System: n8n kubernetes helm chart

 n8n is an extendable workflow automation tool that empowers teams to connect APIs, services, and data pipelines with ease.
 While it's a breeze to get started locally, deploying n8n on Kubernetes unlocks a new level of scalability, resilience, and automation — especially when using Helm to manage the lifecycle.